proudmuslim-dev/browser-ff/README.md

 Dot Browser is proud to be powered by Firefox and Gecko.

-There are a plethora of Chromium based browsers available and introducing competition is unique, healthy and necessary in the browser space.
+There are a plethora of Chromium based browsers available and introducing competition is unique, healthy, and necessary in the browser space.

-We chose Gecko as it is the best competitor to Chromium, and because it’s developed by Mozilla, who are best known for their privacy efforts in the community.
+We chose Gecko due to its position as the best competitor to Chromium, and because it’s developed by Mozilla, who are best known for their privacy efforts in the community.

 ## ❗ Issues / Support

-You can create issues [here](https://github.com/dothq/browser/issues/new) or get support from our discord server, by clicking the banner below.
+You can create issues [here](https://github.com/dothq/browser/issues/new) or get support from our discord server, which you can join by clicking the banner below.

 <a href="https://invite.gg/dot">
   <img src="https://discordapp.com/api/guilds/525056817399726102/widget.png?style=banner2" />